-The number of GMI recipients is overestimated (by 13%-11%), while the number of recipients of the housing benefit is strongly underestimated (by about 40%).
+State social security benefit is simulated quite precisely.
+The number of GMI recipients is overestimated, while the number of recipients of the housing benefit is strongly underestimated (by about 30-40%).
 The main reason for the overestimation of GMI is that we assume full take-up, while in reality some eligible persons do not apply for the benefits because benefits are rather small.
 With respect to the housing benefit, there are two possible reasons for the underestimation.
 First, this is partly due to the fact that we overestimate GMI - it is possible that GMI is assigned to persons who in fact receive the housing benefit.
 Second, the definition of the measurement units in external statistics on the housing benefit might be different than the one used in EUROMOD; comparability of the units needs to be further investigated.
 In terms of the benefit amounts, GMI is overestimated, while the housing benefit is simulated quite precisely.